-Zine printing describes the production of small-circulation, self-published, short magazines that include text and images, usually reproduced via photocopier.
+A zine is a small-circulation, self-published, short magazine that includes text and images, usually reproduced via photocopier.

-I was reminded of this recently when I came across The Best of Skate Fate by Garry Scott Davis in the Blurb Bookstore.
-Davis, better known as GSD, was a skate zine pioneer in the ‘80s and ‘90s—and likely the inventor of a maneuver called “the boneless”.
-He’s long since stopped publishing Skate Fate as a proper zine, but he’s meticulously scanned and assembled the best issues into a single volume.
+Here at Blurb, we love The Best of Skate Fate by Garry Scott Davis.
+Davis, better known as GSD, was a skate zine pioneer in the 80s and 90s—and likely the inventor of a maneuver called “the boneless.”
+He’s long since stopped publishing Skate Fate as a proper zine, but he’s meticulously scanned and assembled the best issues into this single volume.

 It might be best described as punk rock publishing (and punks did make zines, though the idea predates them).